TushnaE/NLTK-RegEx-Practice/README.md

 ## Paragraphs

-Can either dictate a paragraph with a \ at the end of a line or with an empty line break which is characterized by a line that is made up of spaces, tab characters, or a new line character (enter)
+Can either dictate a paragraph with a \ at the end of a line (to force a newline) or with an empty line break which is characterized by a line that is made up of spaces, tab characters, or a new line character (enter)